lohansen1/lohansen1/README.md

-Computer Science Teacher

-Weber Innovation High School and Roy High School
+Computer Science Teacher at Roy High School

 <!--
 **lohansen1/lohansen1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.